SeaQL/sea-orm-tutorial/SimpleCRUD/book/src/symbols.md

 `...` is used to show only part of the existing code instead of rewriting already existing code in the examples.

+`$ ` shows an operation is done on the console/shell

 This will make it easier to visualize changes to a file